ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

-1. Identify and select a Predicate that requires an update, and prepare the input data for the "Update State Synchronization and Advancement Predicate" operation in a format that conforms to the requirements [R141].
+1. Initiate a "Update State Synchronization and Advancement Predicate" operation with a valid digital signature, a public key that is cryptographically tied to the unique identifier of the invoking BPI Subject, and a Predicate conformant with [**[R141]**](#r141).
-2. Sign the prepared input data with the digital signature key of the invoking BPI Subject.
+2. Initiate a "Update State Synchronization and Advancement Predicate" operation with an invalid digital signature, a public key that is cryptographically tied to the unique identifier of the invoking BPI Subject, and a Predicate conformant with [**[R141]**](#r141).
-3. Initiate the "Update State Synchronization and Advancement Predicate" operation for the selected Predicate with the signed input data.
-Then, monitor and record the BPI system's response to the update request.
+3. Initiate a "Update State Synchronization and Advancement Predicate" operation with a valid digital signature, a public key that is not cryptographically tied to the unique identifier of the invoking BPI Subject, and a Predicate conformant with [**[R141]**](#r141).
-4. Repeat the test for multiple Predicates, if applicable, with "Update State Synchronization and Advancement Predicate" operations that satisfy these conditions.
+4. Initiate a "Update State Synchronization and Advancement Predicate" operation with a valid digital signature, a public key that is cryptographically tied to the unique identifier of the invoking BPI Subject, and a Predicate that is not conformant with [**[R141]**](#r141).

 Expected Results:

-1. The input data enabels the BPI to generate a State Synchronization and Advancement Predicate that conforms to the requirements [R141].
+1. The "Update State Synchronization and Advancement Predicate" operation successfully executes.
-2. The invoking BPI Subject's digital signature is valid, indicating that the signature can be verified with the associated public key.
-The digital signature's public key must be cryptographically tied to the unique identifier of the invoking BPI Subject.
+2. The "Update State Synchronization and Advancement Predicate" operation fails.
-3. The BPI system must accept the "Update State Synchronization and Advancement Predicate" operation with the provided input data, and the signed input data must be verified as authentic.
+3. The "Update State Synchronization and Advancement Predicate" operation fails.
-4. The BPI system consistently validates the digital signature, associates it with the correct BPI Subject, and generates Predicates that meet the specified requirements using different sets of input data.
-5. The BPI System consistently accepts the update request when the input data adheres to the specified format and requirements and the digital signature is valid.
-6. The BPI system complies with the requirement by ensuring that valid digital signatures and the associated public keys are used in the update process, and Predicates generated are conformant with the specified criteria based on the input data.
+4. The "Update State Synchronization and Advancement Predicate" operation fails.

 **Launch IVSM**